luismunozheinen/test-ode/README.md

 The files **ic.jld2** and **parameter.jld2** contain the initial conditions `u0` and input parameters `p` respectively.

 Given the size and non-linearity of the ODE, computation times take a couple of hours for 10000 [s] of simulation.
-Run shorter time span `tspan` for quicker simulations.
+Run a shorter time span `tspan` for quicker simulations.
 The first block slip occurs over `tspan=(0.0,400.0)`.